 - You can add a booking widget to your website and provide your potential leads with an opportunity to schedule their appointments online.

-Bonus tip – Safely reopen during COVID-19!
+Bonus tip – Operate safely during COVID

 Be thorough with the disinfecting protocols, transmission-based precautions, and implement those in your treatment room, or at your massage center.
 The safety procedure should be followed from the time a client enters the treatment room or center, till they are done with the massage session, and leave the room.